 Behind the bar, the mounted head of a rabbit with antlers – a jackalope? – wears reading glasses and has a Huntsville marathon medal hanging around its neck.
 As I studied it, the medal started to look like a stopwatch and, combined with the reading glasses, visions of Alice in Wonderland’s White Rabbit popped into my head.

 One story says the tradition started when a local named Whiskey Joe was running a tab before getting drafted.
 Someone decided to stick a dollar to the ceiling to save it for Whiskey Joe’s tab after he returned from military duty.
 Today, it seems the tradition is more a guest book of sorts.
 I read that someone once tried to count the bills and estimated the total to be $14,000.

 Perhaps one of the more famous pieces of history to decorate the Saloon is “Duke” – the stuffed head of a St. Bernard dog.
-Once in the Guinness Book as World’s Largest St. Bernard (weighing in at 298 pounds), it’s said that his owner loved him so much, he had his head mounted when he died.
+Once in the Guinness Book as “World’s Largest St. Bernard” (weighing in at 298 pounds), it’s said that his owner loved him so much, he had his head mounted when he died.

-Besides the bar, there are a handful of booths and a pool table.
+Besides the bar, there are a handful of booths, a juke box, and a pool table.
 The menu fits on the napkin dispensers: hamburger, cheeseburger, bacon cheeseburger, the special Star Burger – two beef patties with cheese and a Polish Knackwurst – and the Star Dog, knackwurst with grilled onions, tomatoes and pickles.